almpertoerspamer/intrasecurity_test/readme.md

-The  Intra-domain  Security  module  receives  network  traffic  data  as  input  and  produces  network events  and  alerts  about  potential  failures  or  security  threats
+The  Intra-domain  Security  module  receives  network  traffic  data  as  input  and  produces  network events  and  alerts  about  potential  failures  or  security  threats.
+A Zeek platform is employed as a network security monitoring tool.
+The platform monitors various virtual TAPS and produce live (real-time) traffic data which are then aggregated and analysed within Elasticsearch platform.
+Finally data is send to Kibana for visualization.

 ![](https://github.com/almpertoerspamer/intrasecurity_test/blob/main/architecture.png)